matplotlib/matplotlib/doc/faq/howto_faq.rst

 .. _date-index-plots:

-How do I skip dates where there is no data?
+Skip dates where there is no data
 ===========================================

 When plotting time series, eg financial time series, one often wants